Mibew/docs.mibew.org/src/development/server-side-events.md

 This event is triggered after an operator has been created.
 An associative array with the following items is passed to event handlers:

-* 'operator': array containing all data fields of the operator.
+* _'operator'_: array containing all data fields of the operator.

 #### Update